vmpstr/web-proposals/explainers/cv-auto-event.md

 The use-case for this is to let developers have greater control over when to stop or start rendering in response to the user-agent stopping or starting rendering of the `content-visibility` subtree.
-For example, the developer may want to stop React updates in a subtree that is not rendered by the user-agent.
+For example, the developer may want to deprioritize React updates in a subtree that is not rendered by the user-agent.
-Similarly, the developer may want to stop any other script updates (e.g. canvas updates) when the user-agent is not rendering the element.
+Similarly, the developer may want to stop other script updates (e.g. canvas updates) when the user-agent is not rendering the element.
+It is important to note that since `content-visibility: auto` subtree elements remain symantically relevant, updates in such subtrees should still continue to happen, but are allowed to happen at a reduced priority.
+This ensures that features such as find-in-page and assistive technologies get access to a reasonably updated content.

 ### Proposal: ContentVisibilityAutoStateChanged